lsuxrstudio/xrstudioguides/unreal5-base-setup/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

-How to create an Unreal project from scratch in Unreal 4.27 for an in-camera virual production using LSU's equipment in their XR lab in room 1001 at the DMC.
-UE5 is still in Beta and has not ported over the virutal production capablities from UE4 yet.
+How to create an Unreal project from scratch in Unreal 5.0.X for an in-camera virual production using LSU's equipment in their XR lab in room 1001 at the DMC.

 <br>